-In one of its reports, Accenture shared a personalization maturity model, and mentioned that most brands slow down and mostly stop after stage 2 because of inability to scale.
+In one of its reports, Accenture shared a personalization maturity model and mentioned that most brands slow down and mostly stop after stage 2 because of the inability to scale.

 However, with a planned strategy combined with marketing technology, automation, and advanced analytics techniques, effective personalization at scale is very much achievable now.